 Many more examples could and should be discussed.
 In the face of increasing unease about the asymmetry of power between Big Data collectors and dispersed users, about differential legal treatment, and about the unprecedented dimensions of economic inequality, this paper proposes a new regulatory framework and research agenda to put the powerful engine of Big Data to the benefit of both the individual and societies adhering to basic notions of equality and non-discrimination.

-Philip Hacker and Bilyana Petkova,
+Philipp Hacker and Bilyana Petkova,

 Reining in the Big Promise of Big Data: Transparency, Inequality, and New Regulatory Frontiers,